Yehzuna/jquery-schedule/README.md

 - Type: `string`
 - Default : `Title`

-Label to the title input in the option popup.
+Label to the title input placeholder in the option popup.

 ### `days`
 - Type: `array`